Accounting & Computer Science

 |Hispanic or Latino||3|

-Students from other countries are interested in Accounting & CompSci, too.
+Americans aren’t the only ones with an interest in Accounting & CompSci.
 About 20.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea